 The C.F.R. does not have to be signed by the same individual who signs other FR documentation.

 What must the financial assurance (FA) document cover?

-An owner or operator must maintain financial responsibility records at the facility site or at the business office.
+An owner or operator must maintain FA mechanisms and required supporting documentation at the facility site or at the business office.
 If not kept at the facility, they shall be made available at the facility or another agreed upon location upon five business days notice by a department or county inspector.
-(The original should never be sent to Tallahassee for filing.
-Send a copy only if we ask you to or if you are requesting guidance.)
-[Reference: Rules 62-761.420(4) and 62-762.421(4), F.A.C.] [return to FAQ list]
+The original should never be sent to Tallahassee for filing.
+Send a copy if you are requesting guidance.

 Can I continue to use my existing "Code of Federal Regulation (40 CFR 280) wording" mechanisms?

-Mechanisms that remain current and were issued before January 11, 2017 [before Rules 62-761 and 62-762 required the use of Form 62-761.900(3) parts] do not need to be replaced, unless there are mistakes.
+Mechanisms that remain current and were issued before January 11, 2017 [before Rules 62-761 and 62-762 required the use of Form 62-761.900(3) parts] do not need to be replaced, unless mistakes are identified.

 An 'evergreen' financial assurance instrument issued prior to January 2017 but only recently found to have errors (such as not explicitly including all required coverage - for example, using "and/or" language) must be replaced with a current part of Form 62-761.900(3).

 Amendments to acceptable 'old' mechanisms can update the facility list, etc.